farlee2121/DevEssentialsBlog/_drafts/2022-03-13-Traits-in-FSharp.md

 Potential state leaves us with bad options.
 A type could implement two traits with conflicting data members (i.e. same name).
 The conflicting members could share state, but this would break their independence and cause unclear coupling between contexts.
 Alternatively, different trait implementations could ignore each others state, but this likely creates an illusion of expected shared state.
 The rules for mutating data become muddy either way.

+With this in mind, we'd probably need a new language construct to safely achieve traits.
+A new construct opens a world of potential compatability issues with other .NET languages.

 TODO: consider sneaking in https://www.withouttheloop.com/articles/2014-10-21-fsharp-adhoc-polymorphism/